 The League of Women Voters is a non-partisan political organization that encourages informed and active participation of citizens in government.
 The League of Women Voters never supports or opposes any candidate or political party.
 LWVEF distributes voter registration materials, our yearly update of They Represent You and conducts candidate and ballot issue forums.

-We raise private charitable funding for childhood cancer research and raise awareness about pediatric cancers.
-Administratively self-funded, 100% of donations received go directly to research.
-Our efforts have provided the CAR T-cell immunotherapy research under the direction of Bainbridge Islander Dr. Michael C. Jensen at Seattle Children’s Hospital Research Institute with over $350,000.00 in funding.
-Recent expansion of Clinical Trials show encouraging promise in numerous target areas.
+MAKE SOME NOISE: Cure Kids Cancer – Northwest raises private charitable funding for pediatric cancer research, while raising awareness about childhood cancers.
+Administratively self-funded, 100% of donations received go directly to research in the form of Grants.
+Our efforts have provided the CAR T-cell immunotherapy research under the direction of Bainbridge Island’s very own Dr. Michael C. Jensen at Seattle Children’s Hospital Research Institute with over $400,000.00.
+Recent expansion of Clinical Trials there show encouraging promise in numerous target areas.
+The Full Year 2021 CAR T-cell Clinical Trial Pipeline at Seattle Children’s focuses upon 9 areas of cancer types, now including Brain, Central Nervous System, and Solid Tumors, in addition to those in Neuroblastoma, ALL and AML Leukemias, and Non-Hodgkin Lymphoma.
+This wide array of research targets is state-of-the-art, now being performed in an expanded, new facility.
+It is crucial work to saving young lives from childhood cancer.
 The need and the support continue.

 Marge Williams Center provides affordable administrative offices and meeting space to nonprofit organizations serving our Bainbridge Island community.
 Our red house on Winslow Way has been nurturing nonprofits since 2001 and is currently home to Arts & Humanities Bainbridge, Bainbridge Chinese Culture & Arts, Bainbridge Island Parks Foundation, Bainbridge Island Rowing, BI Football Club (Youth Soccer), PAWS of Bainbridge & NK, Sustainable Bainbridge, One Call For All and YWCA of Kitsap County.
 We also provide meeting space and mailbox services to other nonprofits.
 Donations help fund the cost of utilities, building maintenance and capital improvements.
 Website: http://margewilliamscenter.org